 On the night of July 24, 1983, shortly after the funeral, hordes of angry Sinhalese assaulted, raped and murdered a few Tamils found their way into the capital Ceylonese.

-"I still remember how they stopped the car.
+"I still remember how the car stopped.
 Inside were four: a girl, a boy and his parents.
 A few questions with joy, not to make mistakes.
 And then took action.
 Sprinkle with gasoline and all that, "writes the poet Basil Fernando Sinhala.

-"It dawned one day in 1983 that changed the landscape and the family routine.
+"1983 dawned one day that changed the landscape and the family routine.
 Tamil burned every building in the city, including Pharmacy Uncle Joe.
 They spent days, weeks, months: he disappeared without a trace "recalls the photographer Rajakaruna.

 The pogroms in Colombo later spread across the country with a balance chilling over 1,000 Tamils were killed and an estimated 700,000 were left homeless persons, of whom 400,000 left Sri Lanka and distributed worldwide.

-Despite the silence government, the "Julio Black" also led to frequent acts of brotherhood among members of both communities, and documented the help that many Sinhalese paid during the pogroms to Tamils.
+Despite the silence government, the "Black July" also led to frequent acts of brotherhood among members of both communities, and documented many Sinhalese support provided during the Tamil pogroms.